Data Frames - Part 2

 Introduction

-In the previous lesson we have obtained some basic data quantifications using describe.
-Each of these quantities was calculated for individual columns (where each column contained a different measured variable).
-However, in data analysis in general, and especially in machine learning, the main point of analysis is to also try and exploit the presence of information that lies in relationships between variables, i.e. columns in our data.
+In the previous lesson, we obtained some basic data quantifications using the describe function.
+Each of these quantities was calculated for individual columns, where each column contained a different measured variable.
+However, in data analysis in general (and in machine learning in particular), one of the main points of analysis is to try and exploit the presence of information that lies in relationships between variables (i.e. columns in our data).

 Quantities that are based on data from two variables are referred to as bivariate measures.
-Analysis that makes use of bivariate (and potentially higher order) quantities is referred to as bivariate or (in general) multivariate data analysis.
+Analyses that make use of bivariate (and potentially higher order) quantities are referred to as bivariate or more broadly, multivariate data analyses.

-When we combine uni- and multivariate analysis we can get an excellent overview of basic properties of a dataset.
+When we combine uni- and multivariate analyses, we can often obtain a thorough, comprehensive overview of the basic properties of a dataset.

-Using the diabetes dataset (introduced in the previous lesson), let us look at the data from three of its columns: The upper row of the below figure shows three histograms.
-A histogram is a summary plot of the recordings of a single variable.
-The histograms of columns with indices 3, 4, and 5 have similar means and variances but that is due to prior normalisation.
-The shapes differ but this does not tell us anything about a relationship between the measurements.
+Using the diabetes dataset (introduced in the Data Handling 1 lesson), we can begin by looking at the data from three of its columns: The upper row of the below figure shows three histograms.
+A histogram is a summarising plot of the recordings of a single variable.
+The histograms of columns with indices 3, 4, and 5 have similar means and variances, which can be explained by prior normalisation of the data.
+The shapes differ, but this does not tell us anything about a relationship between the measurements.

-One thing that we want to know before we start to apply any machine learning is whether or not there is evidence of relationships between the individual variables in a dataframe.
-One of the potential relationships is that the variables are ‘similar’.
-One way to check for the similarity between variables in a dataset is to create a scatter plot.
+Before the application of any machine learning methods, its is important to understand whether there is evidence of any relationships between the individual variables in a DataFrame.
+One potential relationships is that the variables are ‘similar’.
+One way to check for the similarity between variables in a dataset, is to create a scatter plot.
 The bottom row of the figure below contains the three scatter plots between variables used to create the histograms in the top row.

-(Please execute the code to create the figures.
-We will describe the scatter plot and its features later on.)
+(Please execute the code in order to generate the figures.
+We will describe the scatter plot and its features, later.)

 PYTHON